audomsakFam/division/README.md

     npm run serve
    ```

-8. You can now visit http://localhost:3000/division-borrow to check the result and http://localhost:3000/division-borrow/pages/admin/login to check dashboard
+8. You can now visit http://localhost:3000/division-borrow to check the result and http://localhost:3000/division-borrow/pages/admin/login to check dashboard (user: admin67891, password: 1234)